 Black Magic Debug consists of multiple elements that have fairly similar naming that can be confusing.
 To make this Change Log bit easier to decipher here is a little bit of history and term explanation.

-Additionally BMD can also be compiled as a stand alone PC application, (we call it Black Magic App, or BMA and formally known as hosted) that can act as a software in the middle, similar to the way OpenOCD works.
-In this case BMP is only acting as a USB to JTAG/SWD translator and the Black Magic App (BMA) does all the heavy lifting.
-Additionally this also allows the use of BMA with other probe hardware running non Black Magic Firmware (BMF), like for example: JLink, ST-Link, sw-link, FTDI and more.
+Additionally BMD can also be compiled as a desktop program.
+We call it Black Magic (Debug) App and is formally known as hosted.
+It can act as a software in the middle, similar to the way OpenOCD works.
+In this case BMP is only acting as a USB to JTAG/SWD translator and the Black Magic App does all the heavy lifting.
+Additionally this also allows the use of BMA with other probe hardware running non Black Magic Firmware (BMF), like for example: SEGGER J-Link, ST-Link, sw-link, FTDI and more.

 Black Magic Debug (abbreviated to BMD) - Is the project name, an umbrella describing the project but also sometimes acts as the term describing the software.

 Black Magic Firmware (abbrev.
-BMF) - More specifically just the Black Magic Firmware that is loaded either onto Black Magic Probe hardware or onto any other supported host hardware.
+BMF) or Black Magic Debug Firmware (abbrev.
+BMDF) - More specifically just the Black Magic Firmware that is loaded either onto Black Magic Probe hardware or onto any other supported host hardware.

 Black Magic App (abbrev.
-BMA) (formerly known as Hosted or PC-Hosted) - The Black Magic Debug system compiled as a PC application instead of a Firmware.
+BMA) or Black Magic Debug App (abbrev.
+BMDA) (formerly known as Hosted or PC-Hosted) - The Black Magic Debug system compiled as a PC application instead of a Firmware.
 Allowing it to be used in software in the middle mode instead of being contained to a hardware device.
 This used to be called “hosted” in the context of the project.

 Black Magic Probe (abbrev.
-BMP) - The “native” Black Magic Debug (BMD) hardware that was specifically designed and intended for the BMD project.
+BMP) or Black Magic Debug Probe (abbrev.
+BMDP) - The “native” Black Magic Debug (BMD) hardware that was specifically designed and intended for the BMD project.
 This is the hardware you can buy from 1BitSquared, Adafruit and other resellers as “the Black Magic Probe”.

-Black Magic Core (Abbrev.
-BMC) - This describes the core code of the project that handles JTAG/SWD protocol, implements Flashing, target detection and all target specific functionality.
+Black Magic Core (abbrev.
+BMC) or Black Magic Debug Core (abbrev.
+BMDC) - This describes the core code of the project that handles JTAG/SWD protocol, implements Flashing, target detection and all target specific functionality.
 It does not include host platform specific code like for example code that toggles GPIO.

 Host Platform - Refers to the hardware that the BMD software (either Firmware or Application) runs on.
 It can be the PC, STM32, lm4f or some more specific hardware like Black Magic Probe aka. native, ST-Link, sw-link and so on.

-Probe aka.
-Cable - Refers to the hardware that is connected between the PC running GDB (and/or BMA) and the Target (DUT).
+Probe aka Cable - Refers to the hardware that is connected between the PC running GDB (and/or BMA) and the Target.
 In the simplest case it is a USB to JTAG/SWD converter like an FTDI chip but in most cases it is a dedicated hardware running either our BMF or some other firmware.

 Target - Refers to the Device Under Test (DUT), this is the hardware that the user wants to debug using BMD.